-- One horse per candidate is needed in this section (maximum three horses needed), preferably in adjoining stables (they can be different horses used for mucking out or riding section). - Each horse requires a correctly fitted headcollar and rope with suitable tie ring and string in each stable. - Equipment needs to be set up on a table, bales or saddle racks in a covered area close to the stables to allow the candidates to select equipment easily.
-The equipment used must fit the horses provided.
+- One horse per candidate is needed in this section (maximum three horses needed), preferably in adjoining stables (they can be different horses used for mucking out or riding section). - Equipment needs to be set up on a table, bales or saddle racks in a covered area close to the stables to allow the candidates to select equipment easily.
+The equipment used needs to fit or be easily adjusted to fit the horses provided.